kappa-db/multifeed-index/README.md

 - `version`: the version of the index.
 If increased, any indexes built with an earlier version will be purged and rebuilt.
 This is useful for when you change the data format of the index and want all peers to rebuild to use this format.
-Defaults to `null`, and **any** number used in the future will be larger and thus trigger index regeneration.
+Defaults to `1`.
 - `maxBatch`: maximum batch size of nodes to process in one `batch` call.
   Defaults to `1`.
-- `storeState`: Function of the form `function (state, cb)`.
-Called by the indexer when there is a new indexing state to save.
-The user can store this Buffer object whereever/however they'd like.
-- `fetchState`: Function of the form `function (cb)`.
-Called by the indexer to seed the indexing process when the indexer is created.
-Expects `cb` to be called with `(err, state)`, where `state` is a Buffer that was previously given to `opts.storeState`.
+- `clearIndex`: Function of the form `function (cb)`.
+Called by the indexer when a new version for the index has been passed in (via `opts.version`) and the index needs to be cleared & regenerated.

-If neither of the above are given, state is stored in memory.

 ### index.ready(cb)